williamhunter/topy/examples/README.md

 	convert -delay 35 *.png anim.gif

 This will convert all the PNGs in the folder into a single GIF.
-Job done!